SSWConsulting/SSW.Rules.Content/rules/how-to-hand-over-tasks-to-others/rule.md

 ### Hi Sergei,

-As per our conversation this responsibility is now yours: <Embedded Link to SSW.Admin - Scheduling .NET User Groups handover> (Pasted below)
+As per our conversation, this responsibility is now yours: <Embedded Link to SSW.Admin - Scheduling .NET User Groups handover> (Pasted below)

 As discussed, you need to:

 * Always have a few months' worth of user groups scheduled ahead of time.

 * NB: Check if user group dates fall on a public holiday.
-If they do, contact venue (Canberra user group) or check SSW Chapel (Sydney user group) to reschedule to the next available week day.
+If they do, contact venue (Canberra user group) or check SSW Chapel (Sydney user group) to reschedule to the next available weekday.

 Regards,
 Andy
 :::

 ::: good
 Figure: Good Example - Clear reassignment from Andy to Sergei
 :::